AndreasLM03/Training-neural-networks-to-predict-crypto-price-movements/README.md

 | 1 | 1502949600 | 4315.32 | 4345.45 | 4309.37 | 4324.35 | 7.230000 | 2017-08-17 06:00:00 |
 | 2 | 1502953200 | 4324.35 | 4349.99 | 4287.41 | 4349.99 | 4.440000 | 2017-08-17 07:00:00 |

+Here is a plot of the price development

 ````python
 # figure